nadirahdurr/bamazon/README.md

 - Will then provide the customer with the total cost of the purchase.

 - If the customer wishes to buy more items, BAMazon will prompt the customer to enter [y].
-If not, then bamazon will display the message "Thanks for shopping at BAMazon!" and end the app when the customer selects [n].
+If not, then BAMazon will display the message "Thanks for shopping at BAMazon!" and end the app when the customer selects [n].

 <img width="1481" alt="bamazon3" src="https://user-images.githubusercontent.com/31542146/38529633-051f6698-3c34-11e8-9b2a-a7f74fb7982a.png">

--MYSQL queries
+- MYSQL Queries

 <img width="1179" alt="bamazon4" src="https://user-images.githubusercontent.com/31542146/38529634-06587892-3c34-11e8-8a1a-773fb02405eb.png">

--MYSQL Workbench
+- MYSQL Workbench